 If you take just one thing from this guide, measure your feet!

 I hope this guide to understanding large shoe sizes is helpful.
-If you have any conversion questions or insights to share, just leave a comment below or get in touch.
+If you have any conversion questions or insights to share, just get in touch.

 You can download or print out a one-page PDF version of this guide as a handy reference.